Blog Recovery

 How Anneal flags deload timing

-Anneal's tagline is "knows when to deload," and the cadence question is what the deload system is built to answer.
+The cadence question is exactly what Anneal's deload system is built to answer.

-The progression tuning layer shifts every threshold by your experience and goal, which is why a cutting intermediate gets a tighter cadence than a bulking one on the same program.
+A profile tuning layer shifts the thresholds by your experience and goal: a strength-focused lifter's grinding trigger only counts true failure, and an advanced lifter's stall check waits four flat sessions where a beginner's fires after two.
 A calendar-only deload misses the lifter who is grinding by week four.
 A signal-only deload misses the lifter who feels fine but is accumulating fatigue ahead of an injury.
-Combining both is what catches the timing right.

 Wrap-up

-Pick a base cadence from the short-answer list above.
+Pick a base cadence from the starting-point list above.
 Trust it for four or five weeks.
 Let signals override it when they stack.